Questions About the Admission Process

-You can estimate your costs at this site.
+You can estimate your costs using the Tuition & Fees calculator.

 Yes.
 Please see the Ph.D.
 Degree Requirements.

-Can I apply to your graduate program with an undergraduate degree is not in engineering?
+14. Can I apply to your graduate program with an undergraduate degree that is not in engineering?

-Yes, that may be possible if your undergraduate degree is closely related to electrical and computer engineering (e.g., physics).
+We do accept applicants with undergraduate degrees closely related to electrical and computer engineering (e.g., physics).
 However, you should contact the department via email prior to submitting an application to see if your degree is suitable.
 Leveling courses may be required, which could extend the duration of your studies.

-The M.S. and Ph.D. degree objectives require an advisor in order to be considered for admission.
+18. The Ph.D. degree objectives require an advisor in order to be considered for admission.
 May I contact the faculty member prior to applying?

 Certainly.
 Check our website to find out which faculty share your research interests prior to making contact.
 Even if you have not yet found a faculty advisor, however, you must follow the department’s guidelines for application.